MonashMath/SCI1022/Unix-CLI.md

 ### 1.2.2.
 Input redirection
 <a id="markdown-input-redirection" name="input-redirection"></a>

+`cat` (from concatenate) is a very popular command that allows us to create files, view their content, or concatenate files. and redirect output in terminal or files.

 Many commands that print to standard output (e.g., `cat`, or `echo`) get the information to be printed from the so-called **standard input** when they are called **without arguments**.
 By default, the standard input is connected to the keyboard of your machine.
 For example, if you type

 ```bash